-Number of directors expected to be in office during the corresponding term at the time the proposal is submitted.

-Number of directors who actually served during the corresponding term.

-The difference of +0.3% between the total amount of compensation actually paid to the Board of Directors for the term of office from the Annual General Meeting 2019 to the Annual General Meeting 2020 of CHF 709 211 compared with CHF 711 595 for the following term of office from the Annual General Meeting 2020 to the Annual General Meeting 2021 is due to the new calculation basis resulting from the reaching of retirement age of a member of the Board of Directors.

-- The difference of +6.0% between the total amount of compensation actually paid to the Board of Directors for the term of office from the Annual General Meeting 2021 to the Annual General Meeting 2022 compared with the previous term of office is due to the ORIOR shares purchased by the members of the Board of Directors as part of the employee shareholding programme. - For the term of office from the Annual General Meeting 2023 to the Annual General Meeting 2024, the Board of Directors proposes to the Annual General Meeting of 19 April 2023 the approval of a maximum total amount of compensation for the expected five members of the Board of Directors of CHF 610 000.
-Compared with the last known total amount of compensation actually paid out for the term of office from the Annual General Meeting 2021 to the Annual General Meeting 2022 in the amount of CHF 754 014, this corresponds to -19.1%.
-The main reasons for this are the smaller number of members and the reduced scope of the additional special duties of the proposed Chairman until the end of 2023 (see also grey box on p.
-46).
-A small reserve has also been included for possible additional compensation in line with the statutory conditions for additional benefits (see also Compensation Report, p.
-46), for changes in the constitution of the Board of Directors as well as for share allocations and/or share offers within the framework of employee shareholding programmes.
+- 1 Number of directors expected to be in office during the corresponding term at the time the proposal is submitted. - Number of directors who actually served during the corresponding term. - The difference of +6.0% between the total amount of compensation actually paid to the Board of Directors for the term of office from the Annual General Meeting 2021 to the Annual General Meeting 2022 compared with the previous term of office is due to the ORIOR shares purchased by the members of the Board of Directors at a discount of 16% as part of the share offers and programmes in 2021.
+The discount granted reflects the time value of the three years holding period recognised by the tax authorities and is therefore not reported as compensation.
+The difference in monetary value resulting from the share allocation due to the cut-off date settlement is included in the compensation. - The difference of +1.3% between the total amount of compensation actually paid to the Board of Directors for the term of office from the Annual General Meeting 2022 to the Annual General Meeting 2023 compared with the previous term of office is explained by the new composition of the Board of Directors with one additional member as well as the ORIOR shares purchased by the members of the Board of Directors at a discount of 16% as part of the share offers and programmes in 2021.
+The discount granted reflects the time value of the three years holding period recognised by the tax authorities and is therefore not reported as compensation.
+The difference in monetary value resulting from the share allocation due to the cut-off date settlement is included in the compensation. - For the term of office from the Annual General Meeting 2024 to the Annual General Meeting 2025, the Board of Directors will propose to the Annual General Meeting of 23 May 2024 the approval of a maximum total amount of compensation for the expected six members of the Board of Directors of CHF 765 000.
+Compared with the last known total amount of compensation actually paid for the term of office from the Annual General Meeting 2022 to the Annual General Meeting 2023 in the amount of CHF 763 907 for seven members, this corresponds to a minimal increase of +0.1%.
+The main reasons for this include the ESG Committee, newly set up by the Board of Directors, and the Chairman's more extensive duties, which go beyond his chairmanship responsibilities as of 2024.
+A reserve has also been included for possible additional compensation in line with the statutory conditions for additional benefits (see also Compensation Report, p.
+48), for changes in the composition of the Board of Directors as well as for share allocations and/or share offers.